verynifty/NFT20-docs/lite-paper.md

 NFT20 started as a pivot from the VeryNifty Gallery game, the early VeryNifty community was pivotal in the creation of the protocol with their feedback and support.

 The max supply of $NFT20 will be 1 million.
-50% of the token allocation will be minted and vested over 12-24 months, here’s how they will be allocated:
+50% of the token allocation will be minted and vested linearly over a period of 12-24 months, here’s how they will be allocated:

 1. 20% to team members. (**vested 12m**)